Organic September Day 22: Herbfarmacy Mallow Beauty Balm, Eye Cream & Body Oil

 If wanting to use as a body oil, definitely apply straight out of the bath or shower to help with absorption, and don’t use too much!

 Unlike the other Herbfarmacy products, I’m not a big fan of this body oil.
 As Rebecca said, it’s a heavy duty oil, which means it’s great for massage or to use on extra dry skin.
-Even for an oil it is very thick and I don’t really like the texture and how it feels on my skin.
+Even for a body oil, it is very thick and I don’t really like the texture and how it feels on my skin.